Pobermeier/vintage-poker/README.md

   SMTP_PW=<YOUR_SMTP_PASSWORD>
 ```

+### Set-up Contentful

+Create a free community [Contentful-Account](https://www.contentful.com/get-started/) and create a new Space.
+Add two locales (en, de) with "en" being the fallback for the german-locale.
+Create a Content Delivery API Key and copy your space token and Contentful Delivery API access-token to the clipboard, as you will need it for the next step.

+You can use the [Contentful CLI](https://www.npmjs.com/package/contentful-cli) to import the space backup from the "contentful"-folder into your own Contentful space.
+This backup includes all localized key-value pairs and the content of the static pages.

-### Add a "env.local" file in the "/client" folder with the following entries
+### Add a ".env.local" file in the "/client" folder with the following entries

 ```
   REACT_APP_CONTENTFUL_SPACE_ID=<YOUR_CONTENTFUL_SPACE_ID>